OfficeDev/Microsoft-Teams-Samples/samples/tab-app-navigation/nodejs/Readme.md

 1. Ensure you have downloaded and installed [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview)
 1. Install the [Teams Toolkit extension](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension)
-1. Select **File > Open Folder** in VS Code and choose this samples directory from the repo
+1. Select **File > Open Folder** in VS Code and choose this samples directory from the repo **Update Placeholder For External App ID**

+    - Get the external app id from teams admin portal.
+    - Navigate to 'src/components/tabAppNavigation.tsx file at line number `13` replace placeholder `<<External-App-Id>>` with your actual external app id which you can get from teams admin portal.

 1. Using the extension, sign in with your Microsoft 365 account where you have permissions to upload custom apps
 1. Select **Debug > Start Debugging** or **F5** to run the app in a Teams web client.
 1. In the browser that launches, select the **Add** button to install the app to Teams.